This post may contain affiliate links. Read our disclosure page for full details.

 Even for the most devoted couple, evenings at home can become monotonous after a while.
 As fun as it is to read and watch TV together, sometimes you want something different.
 To help you out, we’ve put together this list of the very best board games for couples.

 Here, we present a list of games that are just perfect for couples.
 All of these are great games for two people, and you can pick the style of game you’re looking for to fit your mood.
-Some of the games will help a couple learn more about each other and establish a greater emotional intimacy, others will help turn on the physical and sexual energy, and others are good for a simple night of fun, ranging from strategy games to card games and more.
+Some of the games will help a couple learn more about each other and establish a greater emotional intimacy, while others will help turn on the physical and sexual energy.
+And still others are good for a simple night of fun, ranging from strategy games to card games and more.